 Shopping in Geneva

 Geneva has many outdoor markets.
 The flower market on the Place du Molard and the clothes and book market on the Place de la Madeleine are open daily.
-Flea markets are held on Wednesdays and Saturdays, at the Plaine de Plainpalais (0800-1800).
+Flea markets are held on Wednesdays, Saturdays and the first Sunday of the month at the Plaine de Plainpalais (0630-1800).
 On Tuesday and Friday mornings, the same spot is used for a colourful fruit and vegetable market (0800-1300).
-On Thursday, regional handicrafts are sold at the Place de la Fusterie (0800-1900).
+On Thursday, regional handicrafts are sold at the Place de la Fusterie (0800-2000).

-The main department stores in Geneva are Bon Génie, Rue du Marché 34, Globus, Rue du Rhône 48, and Manor, Rue Cornavin 6.
+The main department stores in Geneva are Bon Génie, Rue du Marché 34, Manor, Rue Cornavin 6, and Globus, Rue du Rhône 48, whose buzzing food hall is a great place to have lunch alongside Geneva's professional jet-set.

 General opening hours for shops in Geneva are Monday to Friday 0830-1900 (Thursday until 2100) and Saturday 0800-1800.